Learn How to Bet on Tennis

 Photo: Pahcal123 / Wikimedia Commons / CC BY-SA 4.0

-Today I noticed that the last six matches at the Australian Open had all been decided in straight sets.
-That streak was finally broken when Shelton beat Ruud in four sets.
+I got curious about this after noticing that the last six matches at the Australian Open had all been decided in straight sets — until Shelton beat Ruud in four.

 • 3 sets: 47.2%